lolnoor/ML-for-Transaction-Fraud-Detection/README.md

 Focus on detecting abnormal or suspicious patterns in transaction data.
 Use of unsupervised learning techniques like Autoencoders for anomaly detection.
 Explanation of the steps from data preprocessing to model evaluation.
-Code Structure
+Project Structure: Your folder structure might look like this: aml_project/
+├── aml-env/                 # Your virtual environment folder ├── aml_transaction_monitoring.py   # Your Python script
+Running the Script:

-aml_transaction_monitoring.py: Contains the full machine learning pipeline including data preprocessing, feature engineering, model training, and evaluation.
+With the virtual environment activated, run your Python script: python aml_transaction_monitoring.py Code Structure aml_transaction_monitoring.py: Contains the full machine learning pipeline including data preprocessing, feature engineering, model training, and evaluation.
 Requirements